ekarademir/birthday-wrangler/README.md

 # Issues
 * For now, there is a very crude extraction method for names, nationalities and occupations.
 Each line should be in a certain format or it will be ignored.
+  Can't extract Albert Einstein :/
 * There is no wrapper.
 So use the main function to run the commands.
+* Assumes everything is found and existing.

 # Usage
 In the main function,